Sterling Infrastructure (NASDAQ:STRL) Releases FY 2024 Earnings Guidance

-Sterling Infrastructure (NASDAQ:STRL – Get Free Report) last issued its quarterly earnings data on Monday, February 26th.
-The construction company reported $1.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.00 by $0.30.
-Sterling Infrastructure had a return on equity of 24.75% and a net margin of 7.03%.
-The business had revenue of $485.98 million for the quarter, compared to the consensus estimate of $526.90 million.
-On average, research analysts expect that Sterling Infrastructure will post 4.98 EPS for the current fiscal year.
+Sterling Infrastructure (NASDAQ:STRL – Get Free Report) last posted its quarterly earnings results on Monday, February 26th.
+The construction company reported $1.30 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.00 by $0.30.
+Sterling Infrastructure had a net margin of 7.03% and a return on equity of 24.75%.
+The company had revenue of $485.98 million for the quarter, compared to analyst estimates of $526.90 million.
+Equities research analysts predict that Sterling Infrastructure will post 4.98 earnings per share for the current year.

 About Sterling Infrastructure